Aspropaxillus giganteus: Microscopic characteristics

 When viewed in deposit, such as with a spore print, the spores appear white.
 When viewed with a light microscope, the spores are ovoid to ellipsoid, translucent (hyaline), have a smooth surface, and possess a broadly rounded apex and base; the spore dimensions are 6–8 by 3.5–5 μm.
 The spores of A. giganteus are amyloid—meaning that they will absorb iodine when stained with Melzer's reagent—however, the extent of the stain may be variable.
 The spore-bearing cells, the basidia, are 25–40 by 4.5–8 μm, narrowly club-shaped, and are attached to either 2 or 4 spores.
 The hyphae of this species invariably have clamp connections.

 Similar species

-Aspropaxillus giganteus somewhat resembles A. candidus, but the latter species has a darker coloring and is found more commonly in montane regions.
-Aspropaxillus septentrionalis is also large and resembles A. giganteus at some points during its development, but may be distinguished by its nauseous odor, the tan color of the cap, and the adnate (gill squarely attached to the stem) to slightly adnexed (narrowly attached) gills.
-A. candidus tends to be smaller, with a cap diameter ranging from 6 to 30 cm broad.
-Leucopaxillus albissimus, Leucopaxillus gentianeus, Lactifluus vellereus, and Infundibulicybe gibba have been suggested as additional lookalike species.
+Leucopaxillus albissimus, Leucopaxillus gentianeus, Lactifluus vellereus, and Infundibulicybe gibba have been suggested as lookalike species.
 Young specimens of A. giganteus may be confused with Lepista irina, Clitocybe praemagna or C. robusta.
 White Lactarius and Russula species may also appear superficially similar, but they have brittle flesh that breaks cleanly, unlike the fibrous flesh of A. giganteus.